-The Affordable Care Act includes a 40% excise tax on high-cost health plans known as the "Cadillac tax."
-In this valuation the impact of this tax has been calculated as a portion of the trend assumption.
+In this valuation the impact of the Cadillac Tax has been calculated as a portion of the trend assumption.
 Assumptions and methods used to determine the impact of the Cadillac Tax include:

-- a.
-2018 thresholds of \$850/\$2,292 were indexed annually by 2.50%. - b.
-Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.
+- --- 2018 thresholds of \$850 / \$2,292 were indexed annually by 2.50%. - --- Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - --- There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.

-Results indicate that the value of the excise tax would be reasonably represented by a 25 basis-point addition to the long-term trend rate assumption.
+Results indicate that the value of the excise tax would be reasonably represented by a 25 basis-point addition to the long term trend rate assumption.